doableware/djongo/docs/docs/get-started.md

  * Future proof your code
  * Atomic SQL JOIN operations

 Refer to [Integrating Django with MongoDB](/djongo/integrating-django-with-mongodb/) for the detailed reference.
-You can ask for [expert support](/djongo/support/) if your project uses complex models.
+Get [expert support](/djongo/support/) for complex projects.

 ## Use Django Admin to add documents